BartlomiejJaruga/simple-shop/README.md

   - Entire manufacturers
   - Individual products
 - Only **selected items** are used in price calculations
-- Users can delete unwanted products from tje cart
+- Users can delete unwanted products from the cart
 - Users can change quantity of every product in the cart
 - Users can change quantity of a product added to the cart (via input or buttons)
+- Users can clear whole cart
+- Products or manufacturers can be searched with the search bar located at the top of the page

 ---